 Nlrp5 (Mater) was the first described maternal-effect gene, with maternal ablation causing developmental arrest at the two-cell stage in mice9.
 In rhesus macaque, NLRP5 depletion results in arrested zygote development before the 16-cell stage13.
 NLRP5 is a component of the subcortical maternal complex (SCMC) of proteins (KHDC3L, TLE6, OOEP and NLRP5)14 essential for developmental progression beyond the first zygotic cell divisions15,16.
 The SCMC is polarised to the external subcortex of the cleavage-stage embryo, such that cells of the inner cell mass – destined to contribute to the embryo – contain lower SCMC levels than external cells destined to form extraembryonic structures15.
 While the role of NLRP5 within the SCMC is not established, it is striking that variants predicted to disrupt its ligand-binding and consequent oligomerisation appear to disrupt the epigenetic reprogramming and development of the embryo.

 The variants described here were located in conserved residues within the DAPIN, NACHT and LRR domains, but were not predicted to cause total loss of function, which may account for their association with both viable and nonviable outcomes.
 Two other NLRP genes (NLRP7 and NLRP2) and their binding partners are also associated with a spectrum of reproductive wastage and stochastic disturbance of genomic imprinting4,7,17-19, with known mutations of NLRP7 being enriched within the NACHT and LRR domains18,19.
 It remains possible that the incidence of NLRP5 mutation in our cohort is underestimated, because further variants (including, for example, large rearrangements or copy number changes, or noncoding regulatory variants) may remain to be identified which may contribute to the affectedness of some of the families described here.
-It is also possible that some MLID cases may be caused by compound heterozygosity of variants in NLRP5 and its functional partners; further exome analysis of patients and mothers is ongoing to address this question.
+Our findings do not exclude the possibility that variants in other genes may contribute to the MLID seen in the families described here.
+It is also possible that some MLID cases may be caused by compound heterozygosity of variants in NLRP5 and its functional partners.
+Further exome analysis of patients and mothers is ongoing to address these questions.
 Additionally, functional analysis is required to determine how NLRP5 coding variants alter the interactions between NLRP5 and its binding partners, and whether these reduce the developmental competence of the oocyte, or compromise its intrinsic biology or stability, or deplete the oocyte pool in affected females.
 Moreover, given the existence of other rare but potentially deleterious missense and nonsense variants within its coding sequence (Supplementary Table 5), NLRP5 warrants investigation as a genetic factor in female reproductive problems.

 The imprinting disturbance in offspring of mothers with NLRP5 variants comprised variable loss of DNA methylation at both maternally- and paternally-imprinted germline imprints in different individuals, suggesting that the maternal effect of the mutation is exerted in the first cell divisions of the fertilised zygote.
 It may be that the variants caused much broader epigenetic disturbance in the concepti of affected mothers, but the natural epigenetic resetting of development1 corrected most disturbances, leaving only imprinting disturbances detectable postnatally.